 These are wise words when building your business.
 A business needs good foundations to survive, just like building a house where solid foundations are essential.
-A good example on building a house with solid foundations is the children's story of the Three Little Pigs.
+A good example on building a house with solid foundations, is the children's story of the Three Little Pigs.

 Building solid foundations for your business may sound costly in time and money.
 However, business history reveals it is better to spend money on building a solid business at the start.

-Over the long term, spending money and time to repair mistakes and chase noncollectable invoices will be far more costly.
+Over the long term, spending money and time to repair mistakes and chase non-collectable invoices will be far more costly.

 Another fact is, many of your competitors will not spend the time and money to operate properly to protect their businesses.
-This is a false and risky strategy by them in an attempt to save money.
+This is a false and risky strategy by them in an attempt to save money, especially if their customers do not pay or disappear overnight.
 If your competitors should lose their business because they are not prepared to build a business properly, this is sad for them.
 However, from a commercial perspective, it is good news for you.